daveholmes88/HopsAlongBackend/README.md

-Note:

 This repo houses the backend code for Hops Along.
 Please refer here for the project's frontend code and installation instructions. https://github.com/daveholmes88/HopsAlongFrontend

 Hops Along:

 An application to find breweries in any location in the United States while rating, adding personal notes, and finding a global rating.

-Demo:

-A video demo of Hops Along is available here https://www.youtube.com/watch?v=zJWot-iI_XQ&t=
+Demo: A video demo of Hops Along is available here https://www.youtube.com/watch?v=zJWot-iI_XQ&t=

 Usage and Features: